-Black Friday 2019 best deals so far: $134 Airpods, $49 Instant Pot, $175 Nintendo Switch Lite and More
+Black Friday 2019 best deals so far: $134 AirPods, $49 Instant Pot, $175 Nintendo Switch Lite and More

 Make your favorite recipes with this Instant Pot that features a dishwasher safe inner cooking pot and 3-ply bottom for even heat distribution.

-This TV from Best Buy's "house brand" comes with built-in Amazon Fire TV, meaning you can stream everything from Disney+ and Netflix to YouTube and, of course, Prime Video.
+This TV from Best Buy's "house brand" comes with built-in Amazon Fire TV, meaning you can stream everything from Disney Plus and Netflix to YouTube and, of course, Prime Video.
 And if you apply apply the promo code FTVE19 at checkout, you'll get a free Echo Dot.

 Sorry, Bond and Bourne: Pound for pound, there's no action-movie series that delivers the goods like Mission: Impossible.
 This set includes all six titles in both Blu-ray and digital formats.
 It normally sells for anywhere from $48-$60.